Underwatered Cactus: How To Identify, Treat and Prevent It

 If your plant isn’t getting enough water, it will not produce chlorophyll and cannot carry out normal processes like converting carbon dioxide and sunlight into glucose.

-This is the most severe consequence of underwatered cacti and can be irreversible in many cases.
+This is the most severe consequence of insufficiently watered cacti and can be irreversible in many cases.

-If your plant’s growth has been stunted due to insufficient water, it may simply never grow again at all, even after proper watering practices are resumed.
+If your plant’s growth has been stunted due to insufficient water, it may never grow again, even after proper watering practices are resumed.

-However, over time these periods of dehydration take a cumulative toll on the plant’s health until there is noticeable lasting damage which cannot be reversed by additional watering alone.
+Over time, these episodes take a cumulative toll on the plant’s health until there is noticeable lasting damage, which cannot be reversed by additional watering alone.

 If your cactus is kept in an area with poor air circulation and too much moisture, this can result in root rot.

-The roots of a cactus that has been left underwater for too long become infected by various forms of fungi and bacteria.
+The cactus’s roots left underwater for too long become infected by various forms of fungi and bacteria.

-Like dehydration, these infections are usually fully reversible as soon as you resume proper watering practices.
+Like dehydration, these infections are usually fully reversible when you resume proper watering practices.

-However, if they have progressed far enough to cause permanent damage, there may be some lasting effects on plant health even after treatment has begun.
+However, if they have progressed far enough to cause permanent damage, plant health may have lasting effects even after treatment has begun.

-The most extreme consequence of underwatered cacti occurs when all water supply to the roots is cut off entirely.
+The most extreme consequence for cacti deprived of water occurs when the roots are completely cut off from any water supply.

 If this happens, the roots’ cells will become dehydrated and die; if enough of these cells die, the entire root system (and consequently the plant itself) may rot and eventually fall apart entirely.

-This is a very serious condition that can be fatal to cacti – but it’s also completely preventable as long as you take care not to allow your plants to dry out too much between waterings.
+This is a very serious condition that can be fatal to cacti – but it’s also completely preventable as long as you don’t allow your plants to dry out too much between waterings.

 How Does Underwatering a Cactus Occur?